 Conditions and flight:

-The most intelligent XC route would be to head downwind (W), but that's until you see an endless sea of bushes and not-appropriate-for-landing cactus fields.
-So you either go N to the valley or headwind (E) to the nearest town, Cabral.
-There is a fourth choice and is to go south to the bigger mountains and steepest valleys, but as with the first one, none of us have tried it.
+The most obvious XC route is heading downwind (W), but that's until you see an endless sea of bushes and not-appropriate-for-landing cactus fields.
+So you either go N first (to the valley) or headwind (E) to the nearest town, Cabral.
+There is a fourth choice and is to go south to the bigger mountains, and end up in the south face of the Sierra de Bahoruco.

 Galván

-Location: Galván is a town located by the Sierra de Neyba in the Valley of Neyba, 10 km E from a town also called Neyba.
+Location: Galván is a town located by the Sierra de Neyba in the Valle de Neyba, 10 km E from a town also called Neyba.
 The takeoff is 3 h 30 m W from Santo Domingo.
 A four-wheel drive vehicle is required.

-Description: The takeoff is facing S, looking at the great Valley of Neyba.
-This part of the island has very dry conditions, because the great Central Range filters moist in the Alisios wind blowing from NE, with it's permanent precipitations all the year round.
-The Sierra de Neyba runs parallel to the Central Range.
+Description: The takeoff is facing S, looking at the great Valle de Neyba.
+This part of the island has very dry conditions, because the great Central Range filters moisture in the Alisios wind blowing NE.
+The Sierra de Neyba runs parallel to the Central Range, 30 kms S.

 Conditions and flight:

-With an amazing altitude in the takeoff, the best flying days are the ones with little or no wind at all.
+With an amazing altitude in the takeoff, this is one of the 4 best XC flying sites.
 This range is protected from the Alisios winds by the Central Range and is also out of reach of the sea breeze entering the valley (because of the takeoff altitude and distance to the sea).

-So you may find strong thermaling conditions (+3 to +6) with healthy cumulus forming with bases over 1400 m AGL most of the time).
-Thermals are wide and well formed.
+So you may find strong thermal conditions (+3 to +6) with healthy cumulus forming with bases over 1400 m AGL most of the time).
+Thermals are wide and well formed, with rather strong cores.

-There are several XC possibilities, as you can travel the range either W or E. You can also try getting into the valley where some dust devils can be seen once in a while.
+There are several XC possibilities, as you can fly along the range either W or E. You can also try getting into the valley where some dust devils can be seen once in a while.

 Las Aguitas

-Location: Las Aguitas is a 3 h 30 m drive from Santo Domingo heading WNW, in the Valley of San Juan.
-No four-wheel drive vehicle needed as you have a 20 m walk anyway.
-Gliders can be taken to the launching spot on horses.
+Location: Las Aguitas is a 3 h 30 m drive from Santo Domingo heading WNW, in the Valle de San Juan.
+No four-wheel drive vehicle needed as you have a 30 m hike anyway.
+Gliders can be taken to the launch area on horses.

-Description: The takeoff is in the SW part of the Central Range, about 4 km from a town called Sabaneta.
-The valley of San Juan at this level is about 350 m ASL, so the takeoff is over 800 m ASL.
-This part of the Central Range has very little erosion and mountains are sharp and over 1900 m high.
+Description: The takeoff is in the SW face of the Central Range, about 4 km from a town called Sabaneta.
+The Valle de San Juan at this level is about 500 m ASL, so the takeoff is over 900 m ASL.
+This part of the Central Range has very little erosion and mountains are sharp and over 2000 m high.

 The valley is over 20 km wide and the landscape is greener than the rest of the south because of the numerous rivers and water streams coming down form the Central Range.